MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 ### Azure Information Protection classic client

-The classic client:

-- Requires a Windows computer
-- Provides access to features not yet available on the unified labeling client, such as holding your own on-premises key (HYOK), and a general availability version of the scanner for on-premises data stores.
-- Enables you to share labels with macOS, iOS, and Android
+Use the classic client only if you haven't yet migrated to unified labeling.
+For more information, see [Tutorial: Migrating from the Azure Information Protection (AIP) classic client to the unified labeling client](../tutorial-migrating-to-ul.md).

-However, the classic client has different policy settings for macOS, iOS, and Android.
+The classic client has different policy settings for macOS, iOS, and Android.
 So, while you may want to use the additional features, you'll have to work with a separate management portal and user experience to protect content across operating systems.

-**Don't use** the classic client if you want newer features available only in the unified labeling client, or to provide a centralized, unified user experience.
+Where possible, we recommend using the unified labeling client instead of the classic client.

 ### Using multiple clients in the same environment

 You can use different clients in the same environment to support different business requirements, as demonstrated in the following deployment example.
 In a mixed client environment, we recommend you use unified labels so that clients share the same set of labels for ease of administration.
 New customers have unified labels by default because their tenants are on the unified labeling platform.
 For more information, see [How can I determine if my tenant is on the unified labeling platform?](../faqs.md#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform)

 When you have a Windows computer that runs Microsoft 365 apps that are a minimum version 1910 and one of the Azure Information Protection clients is installed, by default the built-in labeling client is disabled in Office apps.
 However, you can change this behavior to use the built-in labeling client for just your Office apps.
-With this configuration, the Azure Information Protection client (classic or unified labeling) remains available for labeling in File Explorer, PowerShell, and the scanner.
+With this configuration, the Azure Information Protection client remains available for labeling in File Explorer, PowerShell, and the scanner.
 For instructions to disable the Azure Information Protection client in Microsoft 365 apps, see the section [Office built-in labeling client and the Azure Information Protection client](/microsoft-365/compliance/sensitivity-labels-office-apps#office-built-in-labeling-client-and-the-azure-information-protection-client) from the Microsoft 365 Compliance documentation.

 ##### Example deployment strategy: